Why Such an Emphasis Upon Religious Diversity at a Catholic Institution?

 A wide range of special events, sponsored by Campus Ministry and various students organizations, are offered throughout the academic year as a way for students to connect with their own faith tradition, learn about other religious traditions and enjoy diverse fellowship.
 These are just some of the opportunities available for students.
-Check the university calendar for updated event details.

 - September: The Red Bench (Interfaith), Yom Kippur (Jewish), Eid al-Adha (Muslim), Rosh Hashanah (Jewish)

 - October: Sukkot (Jewish), Blessing of the Animals (Interfaith), St. Francis Feast Day (Interfaith), The Red Bench (Interfaith), Nostra Aetate Lecture (Interfaith), Diwali Festival (Hindu, Sikh, and Jains)

 - November: Prayer of Remembrance (Interfaith), The Red Bench (Interfaith), iACT Thanksgiving Service (Interfaith),

 - February: Ecumenical Ash Wednesday Service (Christian), The Red Bench (Interfaith)

 - March: Christian Unity Week (Christian), Lenten Fish Fry (Christian), Holi (Hindu)

 - April: Passover (Jewish), Passover Seder Meal (Jewish)

 If you would like more information on any of these events, please contact Josh Stagni.

 St. Edward's promotes a safe and trusting environment where students can engage in an exploration of personal, spiritual, ethical and moral issues experienced personally by students and within their community.
 Blessed Basil Moreau, founder of the Congregation of Holy Cross, believed that the heart needs a learning experience that is personal, even intimate.
 Each student is encouraged to form both character and conscience.